 Multiple Reducer Overview

-After the Map phase and before the beginning of the Reduce phase is a handoff process, known as shuffle and sort.
+After the Map phase and before the beginning of the Reduce phase there is a handoff process, known as shuffle and sort.
 Output from the mapper tasks is prepared and moved to the nodes where the reducer tasks will be run.
-To improve overall efficiency, records from mapper output are sent to the physical node a reducer will be running on while they are being produced - to avoid flooding the network when all mapper tasks are complete.
+To improve overall efficiency, records from mapper output are sent to the physical node that a reducer will be running on as they are being produced - to avoid flooding the network when all mapper tasks are complete.

-What this means is that when we have more than one reducer in a job, no longer sorts the keys globally (total sort).
-Instead mapper outputs are partitioned while they're being produced, and before the reduce phase starts, records are sorted by key within each partition.
-In other words, 's architecture only guarantees partial sort.
+What this means is that when we have more than one reducer in a MapReduce job, Hadoop no longer sorts the keys globally (total sort).
+Instead mapper outputs are partitioned while they're being produced, and before the reduce phase starts, records are sorted by the key within each partition.
+In other words, Hadoop's architecture only guarantees partial sort.

-Therefore, to achieve total sort, a programmer needs to incorporate additional steps and supply the framework additional aid during the shuffle and sort phase.
+Therefore, to achieve total sort, a programmer needs to incorporate additional steps and supply the Hadoop framework additional aid during the shuffle and sort phase.
 Particularly, a partition file or partition function is required.

 Modification 1: Include a partition file or partition function inside mappers

-Recall we can use an identity mapper in single-reducer step up, which just echos back the (key, value) pair from input data.
-In a multi-reducer setup, we will need to add an additional "partition key" to instruct how to partition records, and pass through the original (key, value) pair.
+Recall that we can use an identity mapper in single-reducer step up, which just echos back the (key, value) pair from input data.
+In a multi-reducer setup, we will need to add an additional "partition key" to instruct Hadoop how to partition records, and pass through the original (key, value) pair.

-The partition key is derived from the input key, with the help of either a partition file (more on this in the sampling section) or a specified partition function, which takes a key as input, and produces a partition key.
+The partition key is derived from the input key, with the help of either a partition file (more on this in the sampling section) or a user-specified partition function, which takes a key as input, and produces a partition key.
 Different input keys can result in same partition key.

 Modification 2: Drop internal partition key inside reducers

-Now we have two keys as opposed to just one, one is used for partitioning, is used for sorting.
+Now we have two keys (as opposed to just one), and one is used for partitioning, the other is used for sorting.
 The reducer needs to drop the partition key which is used internally to aid total sort, and recover the original (key, value) pairs.

 Modification 3: Post-processing step to order partitions

-job output is written to HDFS, with output from each partition in a separate file (usually named: part-00000).
+The MapReduce job output is written to HDFS, with the output from each partition in a separate file (usually named something such as: part-00000).
 These file names are indexed and ordered.
-However, makes no attempt to sort partition keys the mapping between partition key and partition index is not order-preserving.
-Therefore, while partition keys key_1, key_2 and key_1 < key_2, it's possible the output of partition with key_1 could be written to file part-00006 and output of partition with key_2 written to file part-00003.
+However, Hadoop makes no attempt to sort partition keys – the mapping between partition key and partition index is not order-preserving.
+Therefore, while partition keys key_1, key_2 and key_1 < key_2, it's possible that the output of partition with key_1 could be written to file part-00006 and the output of partition with key_2 written to file part-00003.

 Therefore, a post-processing step is required to finish total sort.
 We will need to take one record from every (non-empty) partition output, sort them, and construct the appropriate ordering among partitions.